memesofting/alx-portfolio_project/README.md

 MAZE GAME

 INTRODUCTION
-The Maze game provides an engaging and immersive gameplay experience that challenges players' navigation skills as they manoeuvre through a series of complex mazes and find their way to the exit within a short period of time.
+The Maze game provides an engaging and immersive gameplay experience that challenges players' navigation skills as they manoeuvre through a series of complex mazes and find their way to the exit within a short time.

 LIBRARY/TOOLS